Semester 1, 2025

 In PLC we use a combination of hand movements and songs/jingles as a way of teaching individual sounds.
 This strategy is known as Cued Articulation.
 Cued Articulation is a set of hand cues for teaching the individual sounds in a word.
 The hand movements are logical – each hand movement represents one sound and the cue gives clues as to how and where the sound is produced.
 It is not a sign language where the whole word is signed.

-Cued articulation is integrated into our Sound Waves program which encourages children to note individual sounds in words, linking those sounds with the letters that spell them, and provides a consistent approach to spelling across the whole school.
+Cued articulation is integrated into our Little Learners Love Literacy Program which encourages children to note individual sounds in words, linking those sounds with the letters that spell them, and provides a consistent approach to spelling across the whole school.
 It acknowledges that individual sounds can be represented more than one way in written form.

 For example:

-Cued articulation is integrated into our Sound Waves program which encourages children to note individual sounds in words, linking those sounds with the letters that spell them, and provides a consistent approach to spelling across the whole school.
+Cued articulation is integrated into our Little Learners Love Literacy Program which encourages children to note individual sounds in words, linking those sounds with the letters that spell them, and provides a consistent approach to spelling across the whole school.
 It acknowledges that individual sounds can be represented more than one way in written form.

 For example: